pbv-public/firestore-orm/README.md

 #### Read Consistency
 Inconsistent reads provide eventual consistency.
-This allows reading data from our [DAX](#dax) cache or any database node (even if they _may_ be out of sync).
+This allows reading data from any database node (even if they _may_ be out of sync).
 This differs from consistent reads (the default) which provide strong consistency but are less efficient (and twice as costly) as inconsistent reads.
 ```javascript